silentwhaleluo/Database-Notes/PowerBI.md

 		- SQL Server Analysis Services
 		- Power BI datasets
 		- Azure Analysis Services
+	- Cannot apply row-level secury for Live Connection Dataset (all modeling functionalities are not supported (Management Relationships, new column, new table, new parameter, sort, data type, format, manage roles, new group, mark as date table, Q&A Setup) **except "New Measure"**

 ## Comparison of Import, DirectQuery, Live connections
+defference
+1 directQuery, live connection
+1. when we have large OLAP, the performance is very flow, the archetecture is complex
+2. Build cube/ columns, drop table column we do not use, create hierarchey, create new measure.
+When we connect live to PowerBI, the propermance is better than DirectQuery from Whole OLAP system.
+3. For performance, Import > connect live > query

+-Ad
+	1. most fast
+	2. data compression
+	3. all functionality is able for Import

 |Category|Import data|DirectQuery|Live Connection|
 |---|---|---|---|
 |Data model size limitation|1.
 Tied to license; 2.
 Power BI Pro; 3.
 1 GB dataset; 4 Power BI premium; 5 Capacity base|Limited only by underlying data source hardware|1.
 SQL server analysis services; 2.
 Limited only by underlying data source hardware; 3. power BI service; 4.
 Power BI service same data set size limits as import data|